mistery23/gomoku-react/README.md

 ## Build

-Run `ng run build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `build/` directory.